oldiya/olalladiaz.net/_posts/2018-10-26-working-with-gpkg-r.markdown

 ## Using a geopackage file in R

 In order to read geopackages in R we are going to use two libraries: *rgdal* and *RSQLite*.
-I am going to explain what I have done using as an example forestry data from the Finnish center [Metsäkeskus](https://www.metsaan.fi/paikkatietoaineistot)[^2], this data is available [here](ftp://ftp.aineistot.metsaan.fi/Metsavarakuviot/Karttalehti/MV_P4441E.zip)[^3], I will use the mapsheet called *MV_P4441E.gpkg*.
+I am going to explain what I have done using as an example forestry data from the Finnish center [Metsäkeskus](https://www.metsaan.fi/paikkatietoaineistot)[^2], this data is available [here](ftp://ftp.aineistot.metsaan.fi/Metsavarakuviot/Karttalehti/MV_P4441E.zip)[^3].
+I will for this example the mapsheet file *MV_P4441E.gpkg*.
 If you want to follow my example with the same data, please go ahead and download and unzip the file.
 If you are curius about the forestry data cointaned here you can explore the variables and learn more about the databases in [here](https://extra.bitcomp.fi/metsastandardi_ehdotus/V8/MV/doc/index.html)[^4].

 Lets' start!
 A good first step is to explore the layers from the geopackages file: